pittour/ProjectBGroup2/README.md

 ## II ) CHOIX DE L'APPLICATION CMS A MIGRER : DRUPAL

+Users − These are the users on the Drupal community.
+The user sends a request to a server using Drupal CMS and web browsers, search engines, etc. acts like clients.

+Administrator − Administrator can provide access permission to authorized users and will be able to block unauthorized access.
+Administrative account will be having all privileges for managing content and administering the site.

+Drupal − Drupal is a free and open source Content Management System (CMS) that allows organizing, managing and publishing your content and is built on PHP based environments.
+Drupal CMS is very flexible and powerful and can be used for building large, complex sites.
+It is very easy to interact with other sites and technologies using Drupal CMS.
+Further, you will be able to handle complex forms and workflows.

+PHP − Drupal uses PHP in order to work with an application which is created by a user.
+It takes the help of web server to fetch data from the database.
+PHP memory requirements depend on the modules which are used in your site.
+Drupal 6 requires at least 16MB, Drupal 7 requires 32MB and Drupal 8 requires 64MB.

+Web Server − Web server is a server where the user interacts and processes requests via HTTP (Hyper Text Transfer Protocol) and serves files that form web pages to web users.
+The communication between the user and the server takes place using HTTP.
+You can use different types of web servers such as Apache, IIS, Nginx, Lighttpd, etc.

+Database − Database stores the user information, content and other required data of the site.
+It is used to store the administrative information to manage the Drupal site.
+Drupal uses the database to extract the data and enables to store, modify and update the database.

 ## 1 ) ANALYSE DE L'ARCHITECTURE EXISTANTE

 Image docker: docker pull drupal:7.98-php8.2-fpm-bullseye